Sentinel-1 Reference Guide

 Example 4: Time Series Analysis

-from phidown import CopernicusDataSearcher
+from phidown.search import CopernicusDataSearcher

 import pandas as pd